Updated on October 26, 2022

 Appointments

-I make a note in my planner for when I need to schedule it.
-Usually, I try to do this a month to two months in advance as those appointments book fast.
+I also make a future note in my planner when I need to schedule things like dentist appointments, doctor appointments, haircuts, etc. Usually, I try to do this a month to two months in advance as those appointments book fast.

 I also add reminders for oil changes, car maintenance, home maintenance, etc.